For more information related to homeless education: California Department of Education - Homeless Education

 The first Federal law to directly impact the education of students experiencing homelessness was enacted in 1987 as part of the Stewart B. McKinney Homeless Assistance Act.

-Since its initial passage, the homeless education law has been reauthorized with stronger and more specific requirements for State educational agencies (SEAs) and LEAs to ensure the immediate enrollment, school stability, and academic support needed to increase the educational success of homeless children and youth.
+Since its initial passage, the homeless education law has been reauthorized with stronger and more specific requirements for State Educational Agencies (SEAs) and LEAs to ensure the immediate enrollment, school stability, and academic support needed to increase the educational success of homeless children and youth.
 The McKinney-Vento Act was most recently reauthorized by the Every Student Succeeds Act of 2015 (ESSA).
 Under ESSA, homeless education is included in Title IX, Part A.

 The McKinney-Vento Definition of Homeless